 Ashley has worked with Brett for months, and the use of the ReWalk has added a very exciting chapter to his recovery.
 "Brett will be our first person to independently use the device," said Clark.
 "This device is a life changer for people with complete spinal cord injuries to be able to stand and walk on their own again.
 That is something they thought of as a dream or they have been told they would never be able to do again.
 I honestly believe exoskeletons will be the wave of the future; the companies have a ways to go with advancing the technology of the device but in 10-15 years you may see people walking down the street in exoskeletons instead of wheelchairs," Clark said.

 Watching Brett use the machine is remarkable.
 The joy on his face is contagious.
 "So now I have the ability, the freedom to stand, to walk, it's such a great feeling!
 It is very exciting for me now and I do have a very positive outlook.
 I know I've been given a second chance," Brett said.

-As for Brett and his flying, "I've been flying airplanes for 22 years it's just something that I've loved since I was a kid!
+As for Brett, he's recently achieved an incredible goal.
+He flew again!
+Back in January he told me "I've been flying airplanes for 22 years it's just something that I've loved since I was a kid!
 This was an unfortunate circumstance, but I'm still going to get in the airplane and I'm still going to do what I love to do, which is fly planes and it's going to happen very soon!"
-After talking with Brett he says it could happen before the end of January.
-With his determination, and with the amazing technology out there, I believe, for Brett and others, anything is possible!